 If you have any concerns about your ability to meet your deadline, work with your Program Officer to discuss what options and adjustments are needed and available based on your particular situation.
 Museums are encouraged to keep to their original Self-Study deadline then adjust the timing of the site visit, rather than pushing back the entire review process from the start.
 Not all museums will need or be granted an extension.
 Depending on the progression of the pandemic, perhaps only your site visit will be delayed.

-We acknowledge that your operational data (attendance, revenue, hours open, staffing) in the Self-Study you submitted may be dramatically different now.
-You can provide updates directly to your Program Officer and Visiting Committee.
-Your Visiting Committee will review the museum’s current state during the site visit.
+We acknowledge that your operational data (attendance, revenue, hours open, staffing) in the Self-Study may be dramatically different by the time of your visit.
+You will provide an update directly to your Program Officer and Visiting Committee one week before the visit.
+Your Visiting Committee will also review the museum’s current state during the visit.

 If you are submitting a Progress Report, it should detail the impacts of the pandemic on the museum’s ability to address the tabling issues.
 If you are submitting a Final Report and will be unable to fully address the tabling issues due to the COVID-19 crisis’ impact on the museum, provide the details, any drafts of plans or documents of what was to be completed as part of the tabling, and a description of when and how the tabling issues will be completed.

 The Commission will take all into account when reviewing the museum’s final report.
 It will make the decision on how the museum moves forward in the process, possibly granting extra time.